bsmeding/bsmeding.github.io/docs/blog/posts/2025/2025-03-17-getting-started-network-automation.md

 # Getting Started with Network Automation

-Network automation is transforming the way we manage, configure, and monitor networks.
-Whether you work in enterprise IT, service provider environments, or data centers, automation can save you time, reduce errors, and make your network more reliable.
+Network automation is transforming how we manage and operate networks.
+Whether you're a beginner or looking to level up your skills, this post will help you get started with the basics, tools, and best practices for automating your network.

 <!-- more -->